PhantomX/chinforpms/kernel/README.txt

 This is done to increase coverage testing, as not many people actually run kernel-debug.

-The debug options are managed in a separate heierarchy under debugconfig.
-This works in a similar manner to baseconfig.
+The debug options are managed in a separate heierarchy under base-debug.
+This works in a similar manner to base-generic.
 More deeply nested folders, again, override options.
 The file config_generation gives a listing of what folders go into each config file generated.